PraetBen/ufd_prime_generators/Articles/Extended_Sieve_Of_Eratosthenes.md

 The key to understanding why the sieving works with 41 and not 61 or most other numbers, lies in unique factorization domains.
 In short, 41 is a special type of number (derived from Heegner Numbers) where unique factorization works, whereas for 61, is not.
 More specifically Unique factorization holds only for C = 1, 2, 3, 5, 11, 17 and 41.
 Only for those numbers, the extended sieve works.

 See [this article](Unique_Factorization_Domains.md) for a more detailed explanation.
-Not mandatory but helpful if you haven’t read about complex numbers, UFD and Heegner number and if you want to understand all the details.
+It is not mandatory but helpful if you haven’t read about complex numbers, UFD and Heegner number and if you want to understand all the details.

 The function can be rewritten in the complex domain as

 ![](images/Extended_Sieve_Of_Eratosthenes/image014.jpg?raw=true)

 where

 ![](images/Extended_Sieve_Of_Eratosthenes/image015.jpg?raw=true)